kekeimiku/LuckySpeeder/README.md

 ## What's this

-Hacking Applications: Four modes are available for controlling Game/Ads speed.
+Hacking Applications: Four modes are available for controlling Game speed.

 It is not guaranteed to work for all programs; some luck may be required.